bard/redux-agent/README.md

 **"What if I want to not just add a task but also modify the state in other ways?"**

-`addTask` simply returns a new state that includes the desired task; you can further derive new states as usual:
+`addTask` simply returns a new state that includes the desired task.
+You can further derive new states as usual:

 ```diff
     case 'FETCH_TODO':